brokenhandsio/SteamPress/README.md

 * `copyright` - an optional copyright message to add to the feeds
 * `imageURL` - an optional image/logo to add to the feeds.
 Note that for Atom this should a 2:1 landscape scaled image

+## Search Support

+SteamPress has a built in blog search.
+It was register a route, `/search` under your blog path, which you can send a query through to, with a key of `term` to search the blog.

 # Expected Leaf Templates